|

 or merely suggested scheduling something against an episode

-of Lost in Space, I would
+of Lost in Space, I would become

 unglued — nothing short of demonic.
 This was the